Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 = 3.8.9 =
 - WordPress 5.5 compatiblity.
 - Added sanitization to the "User Agent" field.
+- Removed the "TinyMCE" button option.
+It is no longer needed in current WordPress version.

 = 3.8.8 =
 - Added a new option to capture the Referrer URL of the downloads in the "Logs" menu.